DRESS UP YOUR HOUSE

 One way to make a lasting impression on guests and potential buyers is by spiffing up the outside of your home.
-Whether the house needs a quick pick-me-up in time for spring or a more dramatic improvement to compete in a buyer's market, try these quick and low-cost outdoor home improvement fixes.
+Whether the house needs a quick pick-me-up or a more dramatic improvement to compete in a buyer's market, try these quick and low-cost outdoor home improvement fixes.

 An overgrown lawn is the equivalent of a bad haircut.
 One of the cheapest but most critical home improvement fixes involves cleaning up the lawn.
 Cut the grass, clean paths and walkways, clear away the clutter, and trim the bushes.
 The sweet summer scent of freshly cut grass is a bonus, especially if you're trying to sell the house.
 For many buyers, it's a sign that your house is well cared for.